La Palma-Cerritos AAUW to Hold Cerritos Candidates’ Forum

 The Public Policy Committee of the La Palma-Cerritos American Association of University Women (AAUW) is holding a Candidates Forum for City of Cerritos residents on Tuesday, March 1, 2022, from 7:00 to 9:00 p.m. in the Cerritos City Council Chamber at 18125 Bloomfield Avenue, Cerritos CA.

-Seven Cerritos residents are vying to win two open seats on the City Council at the Tuesday, April 12, 2022, Cerritos General Municipal Elections; Sam Desai, Jennifer Hong, Lynda Johnson, Patricia Murray, Rocky Pavone, and Frank Aurelio Yokoyama.
+Seven Cerritos residents are vying to win two open seats on the City Council at the Tuesday, April 12, 2022, Cerritos General Municipal Elections; Sam Desai, Jennifer Hong, Lynda Johnson, Patricia Murray, Ernie Nishii, Rocky Pavone, and Frank Aurelio Yokoyama.

 Yokoyama is currently a Cerritos City Council member running for re-election.